TIFFANY CAPERS | DURATION: 57 MINUTES

 She talks about Black Lives Matter and the four critical areas and three levels it addresses.

-Tiffany shares the message of Black Lives Matter, why it is necessary and what people don't understand about Black Lives Matter.
+Tiffany shares the message of Black Lives Matter, why it is necessary and what people don't understand about the movement.

 She answers what it means to be woke and who decides who is woke and the marker to be sufficiently woke.